tado/ofSiteJp/_documentation/arduino/ofArduino.markdown

 _description: _

-Arduino Unoの場合
-ピン：3, 5, 6, 9, 10 and 11
+On the Arduino Uno pin: 3, 5, 6, 9, 10 and 11
-指定したピンの最後にセットされたPWMの値を返す
-ピンのモードは、ARD_PWMにする
-注意：アナログ入力0-5がデジタルピンとして使用されていれば、16-21のピンとして使用可能
+returns the last set PWM value (0-255) for the given pin the pins mode has to be ARD_PWM
+Note: pin 16-21 can also be used if analog inputs 0-5 are used as digital pins